jazst21/honeypot-blog/README.md

 - Modify the CloudFormation template or Terraform files as needed to customize your deployment.

 ## Architecture
+with modifications, we can implement honeypot routing as below final architecture.
 ![alt text](architecture.png)
 ## Contributing